nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-user.rst

 supplemental ErrorRateModel and a pointer to a MobilityModel.
 The user code is typically::

-  YansWifiPhyHelper wifiPhyHelper = YansWifiPhyHelper::Default ();
+  YansWifiPhyHelper wifiPhyHelper;
   wifiPhyHelper.SetChannel (wifiChannel);

-The default YansWifiPhyHelper is configured with NistErrorRateModel (``ns3::NistErrorRateModel``).
+The default YansWifiPhyHelper is configured with TableBasedErrorRateModel (``ns3::TableBasedErrorRateModel``).
 You can change the error rate model by calling the ``YansWifiPhyHelper::SetErrorRateModel`` method.

 Optionally, if pcap tracing is needed, a user may use the following